Aghione: Population

+The inhabitants of the commune are known as Aghionais or Aghionaises in French.

 Economy

 The commune of Aghione is predominantly agricultural.
 The hills are used for grazing goats, sheep, and pigs; while the plain is planted with vines and fruit trees (kiwifruit, Mandarins).
 There is no farm of significant size located in the commune.
 In particular the grapes are collected by neighbouring wineries - mainly by the Aleria cooperative.

 There are no longer any trades or services in the commune.
 The people find everything necessary at Aleria (10 km away) or Ghisonaccia (20 km away).

 The commune has no access to the sea yet is close by (Alzitone is 5 kilometres from the coast).
 Aghione has no tourist facilities and does not have any second homes.